We’re happy to announce the latest winner of our ‘Win Your Purchase’ contest.

 EZ Snap is a solar mesh that attaches to the outside of your skylight that is proven to block up to 90 percent of the sun’s heat.
 It still lets in lots of natural light, plus it’s affordable and a breeze to install.

 Once the kit comes, no special tools are needed to install.
-Simply attach your mounting studs to the frame and then attach the mesh to the studs.
+Simply attach your mounting studs to the frame and then attach the mesh to the studs using the pins and caps included in the kit.
 Once it’s on it can be left on all year round.

-If you want some direct sun in those cooler months you can also easily pop the caps off the studs, remove the mesh and store it away until next year.
+If you want some direct sun in those cooler months you can also easily unsnap the mesh and store it away until next year.

 Whichever method you choose to combat your sizzling skylight, know that the US Department of Energy concluded that exterior blinds and shades are up to seven times more effective at stopping heat from entering the home than interior blinds or window tinting.